yaksher/discord_telegram_mirror_bot/README.md

 Note that polls and pins are not forwarded Discord -> Telegram.

-Frequently Ask Questions (not really; nobody has asked these but they're questions I ask myself):
+Frequently Asked Questions (nobody has asked these but they're questions I ask myself or hypothesize someone might want to ask):
 - Q: What the fuck is up with step 3 of the setup instructions?

   A: Webhook messages require a link to the profile picture.
 I realized later that this can be a special attachment link which refers to one of the attachments on the message, but initially did not realize this; because Telegram does not provide a persistent link for profile pictures (the fetch URL uses the bot's token), I decided to use a Discord channel to host the images.
 This has the advantage of saving bandwidth for the bot, so I'm not going to change it.